-What are the penalties that a public body may incur if it violates the Open Meetings Act?
-Criminal Penalties: Under the law, a state's attorney may bring a criminal action for a violation of the Open Meetings Act.
+What are the penalties that a public body may incur if it violates OMA?

+Criminal Penalties: Under the law, a state's attorney may bring a criminal action for a violation of OMA.
 A violation of OMA is a Class C misdemeanor, which is punishable by up to 30 days in jail and a fine of up to \$1,000.